Poplar, Middlesex, London

 In the 1850s, the Poor Law Board's Inspector criticised the accommodation and described the workhouse as 'irregular and without design as a whole'.
 The Guardians considered two improvement schemes, on to add new wings to the existing buildings, the other to rebuild the whole workhouse.
 The latter was decided upon and in 1869-72, the firm of Hill, Keddel and Waldram constructed a new building to designs by John Morris & Son, retaining only the 1817 High Street block.

-The new building was based around an east west corridor spine with a number of pavilion wards running off it.
+The layout was based around an east west corridor spine with a the major buildings running off it.
 The new buildings, mostly of four-storeys, also included wards for lunatics and probationers.
 There was also a Gothic-style chapel at the south of the site.

 From 1871, the Local Government Board supported an experiment whereby Poplar workhouse admitted only able-bodied paupers who would be subjected to a 'labour test' — performing hard manual labour in return for a subsistence allowance for their families — together with strict discipline and the most basic of diets.
 Any spare capacity was offered to other metropolitan unions and parishes.
 The scheme proved to be effective with an "Order for Poplar" proving a strong deterrent to able-bodied applicants.
 However, such Orders increasingly came to be used by unions wishing to get rid of undesirable or troublesome applicants.
 This could include the aged and physically defective as well as the able-bodied.
 As early as 1873, the workhouse Medical Officer was complaining of the numbers of inmates who were not able-bodied.
 In 1880, 235 of the 1284 men admitted to the workhouse were aged over sixty.